-- Team must be able to describe or provide additional information to the judges about their portfoliocontent. - Engineering Portfolio could summarize how the Team acquired new mentors or acquired new knowledge and expertise from their mentors. - Engineering Portfolio could contain summary of overall Team Plan. - Engineering Portfolio could contain information about the plans to develop skills for Team members. - Portfolio format is less important but enables the judges to understand the Team's design maturity, organizational capabilities, and overall Team structure. - Portfolio could reference specific experiences and lessons learned but should capture the summary of the status of the Team and their Robot design. - Portfolio could also summarize experiences and lessons learned from outreach with concise tables of outcomes. - The Team should refer to the Award Definitions for judging outlined in Appendix F for outreach and be able to provide supporting documentation to the judges, where applicable.
+- Team must be able to describe or provide additional information to the judges about their portfoliocontent. - Engineering Portfolio could summarize how the Team acquired new mentors or acquired Gracious Professionalism[®] "Doing your best work while treating others with respect and kindness It's what makes FIRST, first."

+new knowledge and expertise from their mentors.

+- Engineering Portfolio could contain summary of overall Team Plan. - Engineering Portfolio could contain information about the plans to develop skills for Team members. - Portfolio format is less important but enables the judges to understand the Team's design maturity, organizational capabilities, and overall Team structure. - Portfolio could reference specific experiences and lessons learned but should capture the summary of the Team and their Robot design. - Portfolio could also summarize experiences and lessons learned from outreach with concise tables of outcomes. - The Team should refer to the Award Definitions for judging outlined in Appendix F for outreach and be able to provide supporting documentation to the judges, where applicable.